pulkitsinghal/loopback-starter-projects/tutorials/import-repos-as-branches.md

 2. unlimited repo usage (or at least feeling like its unlimited so people aren't hesitant to create more microservices)
     * The legacy github pricing plans with `limited repos but unlimited users` cost significantly less for some startups that cannot afford to bleed money when paying for `unlimited repos per user` under the new plans.

+# Nay Sayers

+Using submodules is possible when either your repos are public or you are ponying up sufficient cash for the private ones.
+This tutorial is focused on saving cash for when one needs to keep the code private.

 # Proposed Solution

 My co-worker [Sayan](https://github.com/tinker20) suggested the following: